memcached-manager/memcached-manager/CONTRIBUTING.md

 == Roadmap(stuff you can do)

-* Change keys formatting from div to table & style TTL of keys
 * Add search icon next to search input
 * Add some formatting to forms
 * Do the notification system correctly using angular.js